unixwzrd/unixwzrd.github.io/html/projects/LogGPT/_drafts/2025-02-21-chatgpt-chatlog-export-introduction.md

 # draft: true      (will show up with --drafts flag)
 draft: true
 published: true
-excerpt: "Welcome to the ChatGPT Chatlog Export project blog.
+excerpt: "Welcome to the LogGPT ChatGPT Chatlog Exportort project blog.
 Here we'll share updates, insights, and progress on our development journey."
 ---

-Welcome to the ChatGPT Chatlog Export project blog.
+Welcome to the LogGPT ChatGPT Chatlog Exportort project blog.
 Here we'll share updates, insights, and progress on our development journey.

 <!--more-->

-## About ChatGPT Chatlog Export
+## About LogGPT ChatGPT Chatlog Exportort

 ChatGPT - Chat Log Export, a lightweight method of exporting entire ChatGPT conversations in JSON format. - unixwzrd/LogGPT